Generalization of the Nualart-Peccati criterion: New central limit theorems

-Let us denote $E=\R^\N, \mu=\mathcal{N}(0,1)^{\otimes \N}$ and let $\LL$ be the Ornstein-Uhlenbeck generator.
-We assume that $\E\big[U_n^2\big]$ does not converge to zero.
-Up to extracting a subsequence, we can suppose that $\E\big[U_n^2\big]>\theta>0$ for each $n\ge1$.
-Following the method of \cite[page 659, inequality (3.21)]{n-po-2}, we can approximate in $L^2(E,\mu)$ the random variable $U_n$ by polynomials of degree $M$.
-Hence, applying the Carbery-Wright inequality for the approximating sequence, and taking the limit, we obtain
+\begin{pf*}{Proof of Lemma~\ref{product-lemma}} Let us denote $E=\R^\N, \mu=\mathcal{N}(0,1)^{\otimes\N}$ and let $\LL $ be the Ornstein--Uhlenbeck generator.
+We assume that $\E [U_n^2 ]$ does not converge to zero.
+Up to extracting a subsequence, we can suppose that $\E [U_n^2 ]>\theta>0$ for each $n\ge1$.
+Following the method of \cite{n-po-2}, page~659, inequality (3.21), we can approximate in $L^2(E,\mu)$ the random variable $U_n$ by polynomials of degree $M$.
+Hence, applying the Carbery--Wright inequality for the approximating sequence, and taking the limit, we obtain

 with $K=\frac{cM}{\theta^{1/2M}}$.
-Next, we have the following inequalities
+Next, we have the following inequalities:

-where $K$ is the constant from the Carbery-Wright inequality and $C$ is such that $\sup_{n\ge1}\E\big[V_n^4\big]\leq C^2$.
-Note that constant $C$ exists by hypercontractivity (see Remark \ref{Hyperconractivity}).
+where $K$ is the constant from the Carbery--Wright inequality and $C$ is such that $\sup_{n\ge1}\E [V_n^4 ]\leq C^2$.
+Note that constant $C$ exists by hypercontractivity (see Remark~\ref{Hyperconractivity}).
 We immediately deduce that